jumanan/Blog_Internet_Technologies_Project/README.md

 # Blog_Internet_Technologies_Project
 This project was submitted as part of my requirements for the course [Advanced Internet Technologies (2008)](http://moodle.cs.huji.ac.il/cs08/course/view.php?id=67707).
+It was done using HTML, js, jsp, css, and servlets.

 User Guide: